Hankuk Academy of Foreign Studies: International Track

 The entire curriculum of International Track follows US education system, students preparing mostly for admissions to colleges outside Korea.
 Students in this division are given more chances to select their courses, and the class size for each course varies from fifteen to a hundred.
 Courses include Pre-calculus, AP Calculus, AP Biology, AP Chemistry, AP Economics, English Literature, AP World History, and Foreign Language, and all except for Korean Language and Korean History are to be taught in English.

 All instructors in charge of AP courses hold AP certificates.
 After students finish AP courses, they are suggested to take AP tests administered on-campus.
 Many students also prepare for AP tests not included in the AP courses offered.
 AP Calculus BC, AP Chemistry, AP Macroeconomics, AP Microeconomics, and AP World History are among the most popular AP tests taken.

 Students also take SAT and/or ACT on-campus, and the school supports them by offering preparatory Elective Track courses.

-Most students in this division apply to colleges in US, while some graduates have attended colleges in other countries as well; colleges in UK and Hong Kong are among popular choices.
-Many are also accepted to domestic colleges in Korea, including Seoul National University, Yonsei University, and Korea University, through rolling admission.
-Most admission results are in from October of the senior year to April after the graduation in February.
+Most students in this division apply to colleges in US, while some graduates have attended colleges in other countries as well; colleges in UK and Hong Kong are popular choices.
+Many are also accepted to domestic colleges in Korea, including Seoul National University, Yonsei University, and Korea University through rolling admission.
+Most admission results are in from October of the senior year to April after graduation in February.